intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 workshop.
 Participation was by invitation only, based on the position paper submissions.
-However, the program committee decided that due to interest and differing areas of expertise, all co-authors were to be invited, and most did.
+However, the program committee decided that due to interest and differing areas of expertise, all co-authors were to be invited, and most of them did attend.
 The program committee also invited a handful of additional participants, where they were seen as providing valuable input.
 Similarly, as is traditional in IAB workshops, the program committee members and members of the IAB and IESG were offered an